morrownr/USB-WiFi/README.md

 ##### ```chipset - Mediatek/Ralink rt3070 (Mediatek bought Ralink a few years ago)``` - N150 - USB 2

 Note: Production of the rt3070 chipset ended during 2021.
 There are still new adapters for sale for now.

+Note: I own one or more adapters based on the rt3070 chipset.
+Feel free to ask questions.

 ```
 =====> ALFA AWUS036NEH <=====